 Examples of projects in this area (and mentioned above) are the Operational Workflow System used to record all data in relation to the delivery of our official controls for meat hygiene inspection or the Scottish National Database which will provide a holistic overview of food law enforcement activity in Scotland.
 Depending on how projects like this develop over time, or should new requirements drive the need to review existing systems or develop new ones, then FSS may need to consider bidding for ring-fenced Capital budget resource from the Scottish Government and specifically the Health Finance portfolio.
-This will be a challenge given the present pressures the Capital budget is experiencing within the Health portfolio and wider Government and therefore, should any significant Capital investment be developed by FSS, it will need to be supported by a robust business case and project governance that can be submitted to SG finance for consideration.
+This will be a challenge given the present pressures the Capital budget is experiencing within the Health portfolio and wider Government and therefore, should any significant Capital investment be developed by FSS, it will need to SG finance for consideration.

-Capital Expenditure 17/18 £'000 18/19 19/20 20/21
+Capital Expenditure 17/18 Actual 18/19 Budget 18/19 Revised Budget 19/20 Forecast 20/21 Forecast

-IT Development 131 100 100 100
+IT Development 293 400 500 100 100

-Total Expenditure 131 100 100 100
+Total Expenditure 293 400 500 100 100